-SEE FIS REPORT FOR DETAILED LEGEND AND INDEX MAP FOR FIRM PANEL LAYOUT point selected by the user and does not represent an authoritative property location.
+SEE FIS REPORT FOR DETAILED LEGEND AND INDEX MAP FOR FIRM PANEL LAYOUT accuracy standards an authoritative property location.

 This map complies with FEMA's standards for the use of digital flood maps if it is not void as described below.
-The basemap shown complies with FEMA's basemap accuracy standards
+The basemap shown complies with FEMA's basemap